Ovnuniarchos/synth-et-quatre/help/fx.markdown

 # Play commands

-Save for `40xx`, only the last command (in channel order) will be used, and any further delay÷repeat will be relative to the end of it.
+Save for `40xx`, only the last command (in channel order) will be used, and any further delay/repeat will be relative to the end of it.

 Delays are executed before jumps.